Class of 2024

 Nanjing Foreign Language School

-I am a junior living at Howard Hall, and I major in Business Analytics and Applied Maths.
+I am a senior double major in Business Analytics and Applied Maths.

-I finally arrived on campus in my last semester and engaged in various activities.
-I was chosen to lead several consulting projects in SIBC and enjoyed the atmosphere of team collaboration by solving case projects together.
-I am also a board member of Unleash Social Ventures, Marketing Club, and Scholars of Finance.
-Through engaging in these clubs and organizing different activities, I further developed my interest in Finance, which prepares me for the upcoming internship experience at the Bank of America in the summer of 2023.
+I finally arrived on campus in my sophomore year and engaged in various activities.
+I was chosen to lead several consulting and social impact projects in SIBC and enjoyed the atmosphere of team collaboration by solving case projects together.
+I am also a board member of Unleash Social Ventures and Scholars of Finance.
+As the president of the marketing club on campus, it’s great to make my own contribution to help students pursue an interest or career in marketing.
+Through engaging in these clubs and organizing different activities, I further developed my interest in Finance, which prepared me for the internship experience at the Bank of America in the summer of 2023, and will join BofA as a full-time analyst after graduation.
 As Chair of the GCS Communications Committee, I’m responsible for facilitating communications within the GCS community.
 Thanks to these great activities provided by ND, I developed my leadership, professional, and collaboration skills.

 I am thankful for being a part of the ND community.
 I hope to explore more possibilities in my future studies and keep an optimistic attitude to work hard.